huguesrichard/Allopipe/README.md

 - **Single pair**\
 Run as 'single pair mode' if you aim to compute AMS and/or af-AMF for one pair at a time. \
-You need to provide one VEP-annotated .VCF file per individual.
+You need to provide one variant-annotated .VCF file per individual.

 - **Multiple pairs**
 Run as 'multiple pairs mode' if you aim to compute AMS and/or af-AMF for more than one pair at a time.\
-You need to provide one unique VEP-annotated .VCF file containing the genotype of all individuals you want to analyse - i.e. a merged .VCF file - and the [.csv list](template) of the pairs you want to process.
+You need to provide one unique variant-annotated .VCF file containing the genotype of all individuals you want to analyse - i.e. a merged .VCF file - and the [.csv list](template) of the pairs you want to process.

 ---